There are a plethora of scammers out there, and it's important to be aware of them in order to protect yourself.

 - Guard your card.
 When you get your new card, safeguard it like you would any other health insurance or credit card.
-While removing the Social Security number cuts down on many types of identity theft, you’ll still want to protect your new card because identity thieves could use it to get medical services.
+While removing the Social Security number cuts down on identity theft, you’ll still want to protect your new card.
+Identity thieves could use it to get medical services.

-For more information about changes to your Medicare card go to go.medicare.gov/newcard.
+For more information about changes to your Medicare card get a new Medicare card.
 And if you’re a victim of a scam, report it to the FTC.

 An increasingly common one involves hotels.
 You’re awakened at night by a phone call from the front desk saying there’s been a problem with your credit card.
 Then, you are asked to read the number one more time, presumably to run it again.
 The scammers hope you’ll do something while half-asleep that you’d never do when wide awake: give out credit card info to a stranger on the phone.